jstmn/ikflow/README.md

 **Install base ubuntu dependencies**

-Note: `qt5-default` is not in the apt repository for Ubuntu 21.0+ and thus cannot be installed.
+Note: `qt5-default` is not in the apt repository for Ubuntu 21.0+ so can't be installed.
 See https://askubuntu.com/questions/1335184/qt5-default-not-in-ubuntu-21-04.
 Therefor, if running Ubuntu `> 21.0`:
 ```
 sudo apt-get install -y build-essential qtcreator python3.8-dev python3-pip python3.8-venv git-lfs